axibase/atsd/administration/data_retention.md

 To selectively discard some series generated by the metric, define a **persistence filter** [expression](../administration/metric-persistence-filter.md).

 Only series that satisfy the condition are stored on disk.
-All series for this metric continue to be _processed_ in the rule engine.
+All series for this metric continue to be processed in the rule engine.

-To set the filter for a metric, open the Metric Editor, expand the 'Settings' section, enter an expression into the 'Persistence Filter' field, and click Save.
+To set the filter for a metric, open the **Metric Editor**, expand the **Settings** section, enter an expression into the **Persistence Filter** field, and click **Save**.

 ![](./images/retention-metrics-persistence-filter.png)